Special Educational Needs

 - Widens the attainment gap.

-For pupils with or without a statement of special educational needs (EHC plan) there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
+For those pupils with an EHCP there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 The school’s arrangements for assessing and reviewing the progress of pupils with special educational needs: